 According to the report, the flight crew had been able to maintain contact with air traffic controllers prior to the MH370 power failure.
 The Boeing 777 was also able to automatically transmit its position.
-However once the power failure occurred, nothing from the pilots was ever heard again.
+However, once the power failure occurred, nothing from the pilots was ever heard again.
 The Boeing 777’s two automatic reporting systems both stopped working.

 The extent of the MH370 power failure is still being examined.
 One flight system was miraculously able to recover power and emit a scheduled “handshake” signal to a satellite.

 What the report lacks is a clear indication of when the power failure occurred.
-According to the report, the MH370 power failure happened within a 56 minute window.
+According to the report, the MH370 power failure happened within a 56-minute window.

-The report is the first acknowledgement of what had previously been a theory—that a runaway power failure disabled vital flight systems.
+The report is the first acknowledgment of what had previously been a theory—that a runaway power failure disabled vital flight systems.
 It also damages what, for many, was a firmly held belief—that the pilots were responsible for essentially hijacking the plane.
 Based on the report, it appears that the pilots were likely fighting to avert disaster in a situation that many pilots would find difficult, to say the least.

 September 3, 2015

 French Investigators Confirm Piece of Wreckage is From MH370

 French investigators examining the piece of wreckage found on Reunion Island have definitively confirmed that the debris is, in fact, from the missing Malaysia Airlines Flight 370 plane.
 The piece of wreckage, which is known as a flaperon, was found on July 29 and sent to Toulouse for inspection by a team of aviation experts.